ultralytics/yolov5/README.md

 </div>
 <br>

-## <div align="center">YOLOv8 🚀 NEW</div>
+## <div align="center">YOLO11 🚀 NEW</div>

-We are thrilled to announce the launch of Ultralytics YOLOv8 🚀, our NEW cutting-edge, state-of-the-art (SOTA) model released at **[https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics)**.
-YOLOv8 is designed to be fast, accurate, and easy to use, making it an excellent choice for a wide range of object detection, image segmentation and image classification tasks.
+We are excited to unveil the launch of Ultralytics YOLO11 🚀, the latest advancement in our state-of-the-art (SOTA) vision models!
+Available now at **[GitHub](https://github.com/ultralytics/ultralytics)**, YOLO11 builds on our legacy of speed, precision, and ease of use.
+Whether you're tackling object detection, image segmentation, or image classification, YOLO11 delivers the performance and versatility needed to excel in diverse applications.

-See the [YOLOv8 Docs](https://docs.ultralytics.com/) for details and get started with:
+Get started today and unlock the full potential of YOLO11!
+Visit the [Ultralytics Docs](https://docs.ultralytics.com/) for comprehensive guides and resources:

 [![PyPI version](https://badge.fury.io/py/ultralytics.svg)](https://badge.fury.io/py/ultralytics) [![Downloads](https://static.pepy.tech/badge/ultralytics)](https://pepy.tech/project/ultralytics)